 If you are in a big city, your soil will probably have absorbed pollutants over the years, so if you don’t want those to make their way into the vegetables you are planning to eat, then create vegetable beds in containers, and buy your soil from a reputable supplier.

-Does your garden have sufficient sunlight?
+Consider the space you’ll be using Does your garden have sufficient sunlight?
 As a rule, plants that bear fruit or have roots need full sun, whereas plants with edible leaves can tolerate a fair bit of shade.
 Look for the area that is most suited to the type of vegetable you want to grow and set your beds up there.

 If you are serious about feeding your family from your garden, you might want to consider creating a polytunnel, in which polyethelene sheeting is stretched over a frame.
 This works as a greenhouse, keeping the temperature more constant and warmer and preventing rapid evaporation of water.
 Vegetables grow much faster in a polytunnel.